 The certificate itself represents base64 encoded data that contains information about the entity the certificate was issued for, public key required for encryption and digital signature verification, and digital signature created with the private key of the certificate issuer.

 An SSL certificate has to be installed on the server side.
 When you access a website secured by an SSL certificate issued by a trusted Certification Authority, you will see https:// at the beginning of its URL.
-Depending on the type of validation, a certificate applicant passed prior to the certificate issuance, a browser may also show the connection as secure by displaying a “lock” icon in the address bar:
+A browser will also show the connection as secure by displaying a “lock” icon in the address bar:

 2. Types of SSL certificates